WW2 Civil Defence Breast Badges

 WW2 Civil Defence Rescue "R London" Badge

-Rescue Parties operating from London Borough depots had a specific badge that was initially worn on bluette overalls (photographic evidence shows it being worn on the upper sleeves of both arms).
+Rescue Parties operating from depots of London boroughs had a specific badge that was initially worn on bluette overalls (photographic evidence shows it being worn on the upper sleeves of both arms).
 With the introduction of the battledress uniform, members of rescue squads applied the rescue badge to the left pocket instead of the more customary CD breast badge.

 Civil Defence Rescue 'R' Badge Made From An ARP Breast Badge